Nathan Page: Acting

 In 2016, Page returned to the stage for the first time in ten years.
 He played Vinnie in The Distance with the Melbourne Theatre Company and starred as Richard Hannay in The 39 Steps with the State Theatre Company of South Australia in Adelaide.
+In April 2018 he starred in Andrew Bovell's debut play, After Dinner, in a 30th-anninversary STCSA production along with Elena Carapetis and Jude Henshall.

+He has twice performed the role of Richard Hannay in The 39 Steps on stage with STCSA, once in 2016 and again in 2019, in what is described as a "theatrical mash-up of John Buchan's original novel and Alfred Hitchcock's legendary film".

+In 2019 he starred in Sophie Hyde's drama miniseries for SBS, The Hunting.

 Page was cast as a lead actor in the 2020 film Miss Fisher and the Crypt of Tears.
 He appeared in the 2020 thriller film Escape from Pretoria, alongside Daniel Radcliffe, which was filmed in Adelaide in March 2019.
 In 2022, Page appeared in an episode of the thriller television series The Tourist, playing Constable Alex.

+Page played Richard Melvyn in the 2026 TV series adaptation of My Brilliant Career for Netflix, appearing in 5 episodes.
+Also in 2026, Page stars in the folk horror feature debut by Johanis Lyons-Reid, Lucrum, along with Sophie Lowe and Tahlia Sturzaker.
+The film, made under the SAFC's Film Lab: New Voices initiative, premieres on 23 October 2026 at the Adelaide Film Festival.

 Page also works as a voice actor.
 He has voiced numerous television commercials for such companies as Schweppes, BMW, Kubota Tractor Corporation, and Asics, as well as the Royal Australian Navy.

 Recognition

 A photograph of Page, titled The Chameleon IV, 2015 by Sydney-based photographer Sam McAdam-Cooper, was a finalist for the National Photographic Portrait Prize in 2016.
 Finalist photographs were displayed at the National Portrait Gallery in Canberra and were exhibited throughout Australia in 2016 and 2017.